-The Peabody Opera Department is not merely dedicated to performing the operas of the past; it is also committed to developing the opera composers of the future.
+The Peabody Opera Theatre Program is not merely dedicated to performing the operas of the past; it is also committed to developing the opera composers of the future.
 The total of new operas written, developed, and performed at Peabody in the past two decades comes to well over 60 works both large and small, together with numerous other contemporary works in our regular seasons.
-In this, the Opera Department works closely with the Composition Department, whose faculty all have successful operas to their credit, most notably Nicholas Maw, whose opera Sophie’s Choice received its triumphant premiere at the Royal Opera Covent Garden in December 2002, conducted by Sir Simon Rattle.
+In this, the Opera Program works closely with the Composition Department, whose faculty all have successful operas to their credit.

 At the core of the Peabody Opera Theatre Program’s collaboration with composers is a project which we call Opera Études.
 These are short mini-operas of 10 to 20 minutes in length, with piano accompaniment and for two or three singers each.
 They are written not only for these singers, but actually with them, since each piece is generated by a series of dramatic improvisations along lines suggested by the composer.
 Recently, the program has been run every other year, featuring about half a dozen composers each time, writing their respective variations on a loosely-conceived dramatic theme.
 In 1999, the program, entitled Faces of Myth, re-examined traditional stories from different cultures.
 In 2001, a program of unusually poetic scenes for six pairs of women explored the theme Women and Memory.
 And on April 29–30, 2003, we presented eight more composers in Contrafact, Contrafiction, a group of works which offered fictionalized takes on situations from history or the press — the subjects included Vincent van Gogh and Paul Gauguin, Galileo and his daughter, and Monica Lewinsky and Linda Tripp.